hermetica-fi/granite-liq-bot/DESIGN.md

 ## Introduction

-Liquidation bot is responsible for liquidating user positions that are at risk.
+The liquidation bot is responsible for liquidating user positions that are at risk.

-## Main Components

-Liquidation bot consist of two main components:
+It consists of multiple workers that operate together to build, calculate, and execute liquidation transactions.
+The bot also includes an API to expose internal data, and an alerting system to notify external systems or developers of key events.

 ### 🛠️ Workers

-Multiple workers operate together to build, calculate, and execute liquidation transactions.

 #### 🔁 Worker Cycle